jbee/jbee.github.io/game.md

 distance between two of them is as large as we can make it so players get to develop before they are confronted with potential enemies.

-Also I wanted the galaxy to look "natural".
-There should be no obvious clusters of stars for each player nicely distributed equally in some geometric shape like a circle.
+The galaxy should look "natural" and random:
+No arrangement of stars in uniform shapes or groups.
 Takes fun out of the game.

+<big>?</big>

 ## Solution
 First the galaxy is divided into a grid of rectangular cells of equal size.